 Have you ever suffered UTI?

-If you have never had a urinary tract infection then call yourself lucky, as by my experience I can tell you it is not funny.
+If you have never had a urinary tract infection, then call yourself lucky, as by my experience I can tell you it is not funny.
 There are many ways you can get it and it is not always easy to know how you contracted this ailment.

 I suffered twice and am using the word suffer as it can get really painful.
 One time I know exactly what caused it and the other time, I have no clue.
 All this happened a long time ago.

-On top of that, one of my shoes opened on the side between the leather and the sole so water came rushing in with every step I took.
+On top of that, one of my shoes opened on the side between the leather and the sole, so water came rushing in with every step I took.
 At hole number 9, I gave up and went home.

-I took a warm shower, dried my hair and drove back to the clubhouse to be at the prize-giving, tapas included.
+I took a warm shower, dried my hair, and drove back to the clubhouse to be at the prize-giving, tapas included.
 That night I woke up and felt the trouble starting.
 An infection of this type makes you get up every 5 minutes because you need to pee.
-The result is a mere drop which burns a lot.
+The result is a mere drop that burns a lot.
 After some trips to the bathroom, I gave up and put a plastic with a towel on top in my bed as I refused to get up once more.

 Western Medicine versus natural methods

 It seems that some 60% of women will suffer this rather unpleasant condition at least once in their lives.
 That is rather a big percentage I think.
 I remember clearly when I was young and mini skirts came into fashion.
 My Mother warned me to not catch a cold down there.
-I did not at that time, but when I got so wet during the golf tournament my immune system could not cope anymore.
+I did not at that time, but when I got so wet during the golf tournament, my immune system could not cope anymore.

-Nowadays people take chemical pills for everything and that has caused antibiotic resistance.
-I now know, that the fewer pills you take the better.
+Nowadays, people take chemical pills for everything and that has caused antibiotic resistance.
+I now know that the fewer pills you take, the better.
 I am happy that I now live pill-free and have for many years.

 Do not take this infection lightly

 That would most likely involve the kidneys and uterus, which can develop into life-threatening sepsis.
-Sepsis is to be taken very seriously and it kills more people in the United States than the combination of breast cancer, prostate cancer, and Aids.
+Sepsis is to be taken very seriously, and it kills more people in the United States than the combination of breast cancer, prostate cancer, and Aids.
 Sepsis is the 10th leading cause of death in the U.S.